-If you're in the park for the tree-lighting, be sure to check out the ice-skating rink which will be open extra hours during the Christmas holidays.
+Be sure to check out the Highlands ice-skating rink which will be open extra hours during the Christmas holidays.
 The charge to use the rink is just $5 and ice skates are provided.
-The rink, which opened for the 2017-2018 season on November 9, will be available for extended hours throughout the holiday season beginning each day at 1 p.m.
 For more information regarding the holiday schedule, call the Highlands Recreation Department at 828-526-3556.

-Cashiers hosts its Christmas Parade on Saturday, December 9, at noon.
-This year's parade is titled Silver and Gold Bells, It's Christmas Time in the Village and honors the Village Green's 25th anniversary and the Volunteer Fire Department's 50th.
-Look for another appearance by Santa and then head to the nearby Community Center for the tenth annual Christmas luncheon showcasing Cashiers Cares.
-The luncheon provides a timely opportunity to learn about the work of this neighbors helping neighbors organization which supports ten local charities.
+Cashiers hosts its Christmas Parade on Saturday, December 8, at noon.
+This year's parade is titled “Over the River and Through the Woodes” and honors Camp Merrie Woode's centennial.
+Look for another appearance by Santa and then head to the nearby Community Center for the eleventh annual Christmas luncheon showcasing Cashiers Cares.
+The luncheon provides a timely opportunity to learn about the work of this “neighbors helping neighbors” organization which supports ten local charities.
 A hot dog luncheon will be provided by Cashiers Rotary Club, and Santa (he's everywhere!) and Mrs. Claus will be guests of honor for those wanting photos.

-Christmas, of course, would not be Christmas without special music and The Cashiers Adult Community Chorus is practicing for its Christmas concert to be presented in the Sanctuary of the Cashiers United Methodist Church on Sunday, December 3 at 3 p.m.
-Selections include the God with Us! cantata, Handel's Hallelujah Chorus, and Leonard Cohen's Hallelujah.
+Christmas, of course, would not be Christmas without special music and The Cashiers Adult Community Chorus is practicing for its Christmas concert to be presented in the Sanctuary of the Cashiers United Methodist Church on Sunday, December 2 at 2 p.m.
+Selections include the "Sing Christmas" cantata.

 And, before you know it, it's here!